-Fig. 1 (centre) Bright field images (light part) and images in crossed polarizers (dark part) of the lines written in opposite directions with amplified Yb fiber laser at 500 kHz repetition rate, writing speed 250 μ m/s and pulse energy 0.9 μ J. (left)The tilted front of the pulse along writing direction is shown. (right) SEM images of cross sections of lines written with polarization perpendicular to writing direction are also shown.
+Fig. 1 (centre) Bright field images (light part) and images in crossed polarizers (dark part) of the lines written in opposite directions with amplified Yb fiber laser at 500 kHz repetition rate, writing speed 250 $\mu$ m/s and pulse energy 0.9 $\mu$ J. (left)The tilted front of the pulse along writing direction is shown. (right) SEM images of cross sections of lines written with polarization perpendicular to writing direction are also shown.
 The nanograting of about 300 nm period, which is responsible for the form birefringence of irradiated regions, can be seen only in the initial part of cross sections of lines written in one of two directions.
 The region of collateral damage is marked with dashed line.

 (Fig.1) [4].
 The phenomenon has been interpreted in terms of anisotropic plasma trapping and heating by a tilted front of the ultrashort laser pulse.
-It should be pointed out that since the discovery of lasers, it has been believed that interactions of a Gaussian laser beam with an isotropic medium can produce only centrosymmetric material modifications.
-Our experiments provide the evidence that it is not always true.

-More recently, we have experimentally demonstrated that indeed the pulse front tilt [5] can be used to control material modifications and in particular as a new tool for laser processing and optical manipulation, e.g. for achieving calligraphic-style laser writing, when the appearance of a "stroke"
+More recently, we have experimentally demonstrated that indeed the pulse front tilt [5] can be used to control material modifications and in particular as a new tool for laser processing and optical manipulation, e.g. for achieving calligraphic-style laser writing, when the appearance of a "stroke" varies in relation to its direction (Fig. 2) [6].

-Fig. 2 Microscope bright-field image of the line structures written with a Ti:sapphire laser at 800 nm, 250 kHz , 50 μ m/s using pulses with (left) positive pulse front tilt or (right) negative pulse front tilt.
+Fig. 2 Microscope bright-field image of the line structures written with a Ti:sapphire laser at 800 nm, 250 kHz, $50 \mu m/s$ using pulses with (left) positive pulse front tilt or (right) negative pulse front tilt.
 The writing direction is shown by the arrows.
 The corresponding screen shots containing measured laser pulse parameters by a GRENOUILLE device are shown.